I-Ishika-012/Nexus/README.md

 ## Next Gen Networking &amp; Upskilling App

 🗒️ Note: This project is the intellectual property of Cloud Counselage Pvt.
 Ltd. Therefore, you are not supposed and advised to share it or use it in your personal projects.
+🗒️ Note: Due to unforeseen circumstances I have lost a lot of the project files that were yet to be uploaded.
+Apologies for the delay to whomsoever following along, the entire will be built again and uploaded soon.

 <br>
 <hr>